mrbmahdavi/product-purchase-prediction/README.md

 # product-purchase-prediction

 ## 📋 Project Overview
-This project implements a **Logistic Regression** model for a binary classification task using the `Social_Network_Ads.csv` dataset.
+This project implements a **Logistic Regression** and a **K-Nearest Neighbors (K-NN)** model for a binary classification task using the `Social_Network_Ads.csv` dataset.
 The goal is to predict whether a user will purchase a product based on their age and estimated salary.

 ---